Strengthening healthcare systems

 Working closely with managers from African national malaria control programs, the Novartis Malaria Initiative has developed malaria case management training for nurses, educational materials for healthcare workers to improve diagnosis and other training programs.

-The Novartis Foundation for Sustainable Development (NFSD) supports the Tanzanian Training Centre for International Health (TTCIH) to train healthcare personnel.
+The Novartis Foundation for Sustainable Development supports the Tanzanian Training Centre for International Health (TTCIH) to train healthcare personnel.
 The center is one of the best in East Africa, both in terms of quality of training and financial sustainability.

-Encouraging scientific research in Africa
+Encouraging scientific research

 - In-depth workshops by Novartis researchers across Africa